Advisory and Development Council

 Chris moved to Alaska in 1995 to help design and build the Fort Knox mill and subsequently worked as Mill Maintenance Manager.
 In 2001 he took became the Maintenance Manager at Greens Creek.
 In 2005 Chris joined the team at Pogo to help design and build the mill.
 At Pogo, he has worked as Maintenance Manager, Health, Safety & Environmental Manager, and has been General Manager since June 2011.

 In 2014, Chris received the Distinguished Service Award by the UAF College of Engineering and Mines for his tireless support of the university and engineering education.
 He was instrumental in securing over $2 million+ in industry contributions to the mining engineering research endowment at CEM.
 He has also supported engineering education in other ways including hosting multiple mind visits, providing in-kind support to the CEM’s Silver Fox Mine and providing his technical expertise on relevant topics.
 Sept.
 2015

 Ben LaRue came to Fairbanks from the Midwest after high school to attend UAF in 1995.
 He received a BS in Mechanical Engineering from UAF in 1999.
 Ben was recruited by Siemens locally for their building automation systems business and has worked for them for the last 14 years in the combination role of an engineer/technician/project manager, as an operations manager, and now as an account executive and location manager of the Siemens Fairbanks office.

-In addition to the CEMADC, he is currently serving on the Alaska Center for Energy and Power (ACEP) Advisory Council, and is the Chancellor's Designee as an Industry Representative to the UAF RISE (Sustainability) Board.
+In addition to the CEMADC, am currently serving on the Alaska Center for Energy and Power (ACEP) Advisory Council, and am the Chancellor's Designee as an Industry Representative to the UAF RISE (Sustainability) Board.